 My Role

-Co-Founder and CTO.
-Responsible for all technical infrastructure: server provisioning, network design, web serving, deployment pipelines, SSL/domain management, and the software products (including Time To Plate) that live under the LLC umbrella.
+Co-Founder, CEO, CTO, and CISO.
+I set company direction and own all technical infrastructure and security: server provisioning, network design, web serving, deployment pipelines, SSL/domain management, and the software products (including Time To Plate) that live under the LLC umbrella.
 Rick Kelly leads creative direction, brand identity, music, and education products; I lead everything technical.